 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Major electricity infrastructure Substation Utility installation If undertaken by a public sector entity Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
 However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
 Adult store If: (1) change of use within an existing building and involving only minor building work; (2) not located in an adult store sensitive use area.
 Mixed use zone code Code assessment If: (1) not accepted subject to requirements; (2) not located in an adult store sensitive use area.
-Mixed use zone code Healthy waters code Infrastructure works code Landscaping code Transport, servicing, access and parking code Agricultural supplies Accepted subject to requirement S store Bulk landscape supplies Emergency services Editor's note-Unless otherwise specified, development that is accepted subject requirements will become code assessable when not complying with an acceptable outcome.
-However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
-Garden centre Hardware and trade supplies If change of use within an existing building and involving only minor building work Mixed use zone code Indoor sport and recreation Code assessment Low impact industry Outdoor sales Place of worship Service industry Showroom Veterinary service Warehouse If not accepted subject to requirements Mixed use zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Caretaker's accommodation Dwelling unit Accepted subject to requirement Editor's note-Unless otherwise specified, d requirements will become code assessable acceptable outcome.
-However, it will only be corresponding performance outcome (refer se levelopment that is accepted subject to when not complying with an assessable against the
+Mixed use zone code Healthy waters code Infrastructure works code Landscaping code Transport, servicing, access and parking code Agricultural supplies Accepted subject to requirement s store Bulk landscape supplies Emergency services Editor's note-Unless otherwise specified, development that is a requirements will become code assessable when not complying acceptable outcome.
+However, it will only be assessable agains corresponding performance outcome (refer section 5.3.3 (2)). when not complying with an e assessable against the Garden centre Hardware and trade supplies If change of use within an existing building and involving only minor building work Mixed use zone code Indoor sport and recreation Code assessment Low impact industry Outdoor sales Place of worship Service industry Showroom Veterinary service Warehouse If not accepted subject to requirements Mixed use zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Caretaker's accommodation Dwelling unit Accepted subject to requirement Editor's note-Unless otherwise specified, d requirements will become code assessable acceptable outcome.
+However, it will only be corresponding performance outcome (refer sections). levelopment that is accepted subject to when not complying with an e assessable against the

 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Mixed use zone code

 Brothel Code assessment

 Car wash

 Childcare centre Mixed use zone code

 Club Healthy waters code

 Community use Infrastructure works code

 Funeral parlour Market Landscape code

 Parking station Transport, servicing, access and parking code

 Service station and parking code

 Code assessment

 Mixed use zone code

 If total gross floor area of the proposed and any existing food and drink outlet on the site does not exceed 250m 2 Healthy waters code

 Food and drink outlet Infrastructure works code

 Landscape code

-not exceed 250m- Transport, servicing, access and parking code
+Transport, servicing, access and parking code

-Code assessment
+Code assessment and panning cool

 Mixed use zone code

-OL If total gross floor area of the proposed and any existing shop Healthy waters code
+If total gross floor area of the proposed and any existing shop Healthy waters code

 Shop Infrastructure works code

-on the site does not exceed 500m 2 Landscape code
+on the site does not exceed Landscape code

-Transport, servicing, access and parking code
+500m 2 Transport, servicing, access and parking code

 Impact assessment

 Any other use not listed in this table.

-Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
-The planning scheme
+listed in the categories of column. and not meeting the description development and assessment The planning scheme

 Any other undefined use.